-Arthaland Corporation, previously known as EIB Realty Developers Inc., have recently announced that they’re offering ASEAN green bonds worth ₱2 billion with ₱1 billion allocated for oversubscription for an interest of 6.3517% interest per annum to be paid quarterly with a tenor of 5 years.
-If you were to invest, is it worth it?
+Arthaland Corporation, previously known as EIB Realty Developers Inc., have recently announced that they’re offering ASEAN green bonds worth ₱2 billion with ₱1 billion allocated for oversubscription.
+The company offers an interest of 6.3517% interest per annum to be paid quarterly with a tenor of 5 years.
+If you were to invest in their bonds, is it worth it?
 This is the question that this article is going to answer so that you will have an idea whether this one fits you.

 What is a green bond?

 A green bond is like any other bonds although the government regulatory body sets down different rules on required reports, auditing, and how the capital that is raised is going to be allocated.
 It is a debt instrument that a company registered with the Securities and Exchange Commission and to be used in business activities and projects that are purported to have a clear “environmental benefit.”

 Arthaland, co-owned by Po and Gonzales families, is a company is engaged in property development focusing on commercial, industrial and residential projects.
 Its subsidiaries include Cebu Lavana Land Corporation, Emera Property Management, Inc., Manchesterland Properties, Inc., Savya Land Development Corporation, Urban Property Holdings, Inc., and Zileya Land Development Corporation.
 According to news reports, the proceeds will be used to finance green real estate projects.